 Get the Right Equipment

 To make potty training successful, you need to have the right equipment.
-Invest in a child-sized potty or a potty seat that fits securely on your toilet.
+Invest in a child-sized potty or seat that fits securely on your toilet.
 You may also want to buy your child some training pants or underwear.

 Consistency is Key